How to Create Anonymous Linked Pre/Post Surveys

 • Method 3: Use when you have existing ID systems or need maximum flexibility

-• Method 4: Only when individual tracking truly isn't needed
+• Method 4: Only when individual tracking truly is not needed

 Most users find Method 1 provides the best balance of reliability and ease of use.